 The Department of Revenue uses a 12-month forward-adjusted study to equalize railroad and utility values under Minnesota Statute 270.86.
-The study period for the 2022 State Board of Equalization study is October 1, 2021 through September 30, 2022.
-This study adjusts sale prices by a determined market trend to estimate what the ratio would be if the sale took place at the time of assessment (January 2, 2023).
-The Railroad & Utility Equalization study uses a median sales ratio of all commercial and industrial sales by county.
+The study period for the 2023 State Board of Equalization study is October 1, 2022, through September 30, 2023.
+This study adjusts sale prices by a determined market trend to estimate what the ratio as if the sale took place at the time of assessment (January 2, 2024).
+The Railroad & Utility Equalization study calculates two ratios for each county: The median commercial / industrial sales ratio (PT94), and the countywide weighted median ratio.
+The PT94 ratio is used if there are at least 6 commercial / industrial sales in the county.
+When there are fewer than 6 commercial / industrial sales, the county weighted median ratio is used.
+The weight is the percent of EMV in these property types: Residential, Apartment and Manufactured Homes, Non-Com SRR, Com SRR, Commercial & Industrial, and Ag / Rural Vacant / Airport / Unmined Aggregate / All other.
+The weight is applied to the median ratios in those property types.
+If any of these property type has fewer than 6 sales, a ratio of 1.0 is used for that property type.